Indian farmers defiant against reform as Modi tries to calm anger

 Media reported protests by farmers in the southern states of Andhra Pradesh, Tamil Nadu and Kerala on Saturday.

-Prices of fresh produce prices at wholesale markets in the city began to tick up and commuters have faced travel disruption. — Reuters
+Prices of fresh produce prices at wholesale markets in the city began to tick up and commuters have faced travel disruption.
+(Reporting by Manoj Kumar; Editing by Euan Rocha, Robert Birsel)